aspose-html/Aspose.HTML-Products/html/net/conversion/md-to-docx/_index.md

 <a id=lviv.doc />
 {{% blocks/products/pf/agp/content h2="MD to DOCX Conversion in Documentation" %}}

  Markdown is often used as a format for documentation and readme files since it allows writing in an easy-to-read and easy-to-write style.
 MD to DOCX conversion is often required to take advantage of DOCX format for specific tasks.
 Please visit the documentation article [Convert Markdown to DOCX](https://docs.aspose.com/html/net/converting-between-formats/markdown-to-docx/) to learn more about Aspose.HTML for .NET API conversion features and to consider C# examples for the most common MD to DOCX conversion scenarios.
-In the article, you will find information on how to convert Markdown to DOCX using ConvertMD() methods and how to apply DocSaveOptions.</br>
+In the article, you will find information on how to convert Markdown to DOCX using ConvertMarkdown() methods and how to apply DocSaveOptions.</br>
  <div class="row">
 	<div>
 		<ul>